IBM/ibm-block-csi-driver/docs/content/configuration/csi_ug_config_create_pvc.md

 Create a PersistentVolumeClaim (PVC) YAML file for a persistent volume (PV).

-The IBM® block storage CSI driver supports using both file system and raw block volume types.
+The IBM® block storage CSI driver supports using both file system and raw block volume modes.

-**Important:** If not defined, the default type is `Filesystem`.
-Be sure to define the type as `Block` if this configuration is preferred.
+**Important:** If not defined, the default mode is `Filesystem`.
+Be sure to define the mode as `Block` if this configuration is preferred.

 **Note:** The examples below create the PVC with a storage size 1 Gb.
 This can be changed, per customer needs.

-Use the sections below for creating YAML files for PVCs with file system and raw block volume types.
+Use the sections below for creating YAML files for PVCs with file system and raw block volume modes.
 After each YAML file creation, use the `kubectl apply` command.

 ```
 kubectl apply -f <filename>.yaml